On the derived category of 1-motives: Comparison with and

 \end{lemma}

 \begin{proof} Let $g:\tilde Z\to Z$ be the induced map.
 Then $f_*,i_*$ and $g_*$ are exact for the \'etale topology.
 Thus it suffices to show that the sequence of sheaves

 is exact.
-The assertion is local for the \'etale topology, hence we may assume that $X$ is strictly local.
-Then $Z,\tilde X$ and $\tilde Z$ are strictly local as well, hence connected, thus the statement is obvious. \end{proof}
+The assertion is local for the \'etale topology, hence we may assume that $X$ is strictly local, hence $\cF$ constant.
+Then $Z$ is also strictly local while $\tilde X$ and $\tilde Z$ are finite disjoint unions of the same number of strictly local schemes, thus the statement is obvious. \end{proof}

 We can now prove: